twamp22/twamp-eft-dma-radar/README.md

 1. Download the [Release](https://github.com/Lone83427/lone-eft-dma-radar/releases/tag/compiled).
 2. Unzip the downloaded package using the specified password `lone`.
    - [7-Zip](https://www.7-zip.org/) is a good software for unzipping files.
+3. If this is your first time, read the README in the Setup folder.
-3. Run the .EXE `eft-dma-radar.exe` or `arena-dma-radar.exe`
+4. Run the .EXE `eft-dma-radar.exe` or `arena-dma-radar.exe`
-4. Enjoy!
+5. Enjoy!
 ![image](https://github.com/user-attachments/assets/942d7a28-627b-4428-a3a9-60fccbe87ed1)

 ## Arena